itsravenous/flickr-photostream/readme.txt

 Future improvements
 -------------------

-In the future I'll release another plugin, with a different name, that can show sets, albums, etc...
+In the future I'll release another plugin, based on this one, with a different name, that can show photos, sets, albums and group.

+The plugin is available in English and Italian.

 See a Live Demo in [Miro Mannino's Blog](http://miromannino.it/my-photos)